 Danny was a much more laid back character than Cutter.
 He generally tended to face danger in a more jokey, light hearted way.
-He was something of a maverick but it was in a different way to Nick.
-Nick didn’t do as he was told as you got the impression that he was someone who actually had greater knowledge of what was going on than anyone around him, whilst with Danny he seemed more like someone who was actually quite reckless.
-He tended unlike Nick to act without thinking and on impluse, but he was excellent at being able to improvise his way out of tight situations.
+He was something of a maverick, but it was in a different way to Nick.
+Nick didn’t do as he was told, as you got the impression that he was someone who actually had greater knowledge of what was going on than anyone around him.
+With Danny he seemed more like someone who was actually quite reckless.
+He tended to act without thinking and on impluse, but he was excellent at being able to improvise his way out of tight situations.

 Whilst Danny as a character was almost the complete opposite of Cutter, sadly his story arc was somewhat similar.
 Danny much like Cutter had lost someone he loved through the anomalies, who had gone insane and become evil after spending years away from humanity.

 Still I do think its a shame that we never got to see a proper resolution to the Danny/Ethan arc nonetheless and the character was overall a great replacement for Nick.

 The series third leading character.
 Matt came from far in the future in a time when virtually all life on the planet had been destroyed.
 He was sent backwards in time to try and find the source of the catastrophe that would devastate the earth and find a way to stop it from ever happening.
 He was played by Ciaren McMenamin.